ioccc-src/winner/faq.md

 It is very likely in this case that the code was fixed to work for modern systems as part of the reworking of the website.
-If you have this problem in some entries you should look at the original code as in `winner.orig.c` or `prog.orig.c`. `winner` is the directory name.
-For instance, one of Landon's favourite entries of all time is [1984/mullender](/1984/mullender/README.md) and the winner there would be `mullender`.
-Sometimes the original is in an alt version like `winner.alt.c` or `prog.alt.c`.
-In fact it is advisable to look at the original code when reading the author's (and sometimes authors') remarks.

-## <a name="faq4"></a>Section 4: Changes made to IOCCC entries

-### <a name="faq4_0"></a>FAQ 4.0: Why are some winning entry remarks incongruent with the winning IOCCC code?

-It is very likely in this case that the code was fixed to work for modern systems as part of the reworking of the website.
-If you have this problem in some entries you should look at the original code as in `winner.orig.c` or `prog.orig.c`. `winner` is the directory name.
-For instance, one of Landon's favourite entries of all time is [1984/mullender](/1984/mullender/README.md) and the winner there would be `mullender`.
-Sometimes the original is in an alt version like `winner.alt.c` or `prog.alt.c`.
+If you have this problem in some entries you should look at the original code as in `dirname.orig.c` or `prog.orig.c`. `dirname` is the directory name.
+For instance, one of Landon's favourite entries of all time is [1984/mullender](1984/mullender/index.html) and the entry's dirname there would be `mullender`.
+Sometimes the original is in an alt version like `dirname.alt.c` or `prog.alt.c`.
 In fact it is advisable to look at the original code when reading the author's (and sometimes authors') remarks.